Can You Sell Some Assets if You Have Too Much to Qualify for SSI?

 What Happens After You Sell Your Property

-Once your property is sold, you will have to repay any benefits you received while waiting for the property to sell, as discussed above.
-If the proceeds from the sale of your resources exceed the SSI resource limits discussed above, you will still be ineligible for SSI.
-If your resources are now under the limit, you can begin to receive regular SSI payments.
+Once your property is sold, you'll have to repay any conditional benefits you received while waiting for the property to sell, as discussed above.
+If the proceeds from the sale of your property or other resources put you over the SSI resource limits, you won't be eligible for SSI.
+But if your resources are under the limit, you can begin to receive regular SSI payments.

 Do You Qualify for Disability in Your State?